MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 2. Set up the device group as follows:

    - Group type: `Security`
-   - Group name: `<add a group name>`.
-For example, "Devices with NetExt disabled".
+   - Group name: Add a group name, such as `Devices with NetExt disabled`.
    - Group description: `<add a description>`
    - Membership type: `Assigned`